 If the compressor is the dominant source, these engineering source control techniques can reduce chiller noise by 5dB - 15dB.

 The hum often associated with chiller condenser fans (a very common cause of complaints) is often at a very low frequency at the blade pass frequency of the fans (speed x number of blades) caused by poor aerodynamic flow through the impellers.
 One of the most common and costly mistakes involves wasting resources on silencers and acoustic barriers in an attempt to deal with the hum.
 Neither is effective at these low frequencies, typically in the range 40Hz - 200Hz as shown here.
 Also note that these low-frequency AHU noise tones do not contribute significantly to the overall "A" weighted noise level (the "A" in dB(A)).
 Not understanding this simple fact is a very common source of very costly mistakes.

 Once again, this source is easily diagnosed using one of the many free smartphone spectrum analyser apps - no sophisticated instrumentation is needed to avoid the costly mistake of assuming silencers or barriers will work.

-We follow this simple procedure to ensure that the optimum noise control package is applied.
-You should do the same.
+We follow this simple procedure to ensure that the optimum environmental noise control package is applied.
+You should always do the same.
 This approach applies to all chiller, AHU, dry cooler, air condenser, HVAC and refrigeration system noise problems.

 We provide the whole process as a turnkey service, usually without a site visit via remote control of noise.
 The initial analysis and diagnosis are completely free - we provide you with the results and a detailed evaluation of the costed noise control options using current best practice.
 This can be followed by detailed recommendations for implementation by local contractors.